On the Gentle Train Ride in a Myanmar From Another Era | Saigoneer

 I wish for this photo essay to be a reminder of how peaceful a place Myanmar can be, and I truly hope this is just a temporary setback on the road to freedom.
 Stay strong and safe, Myanmar.

 Darkroom is a Saigoneer series documenting the beauty and stories of Vietnam and beyond via photographs.
-If you have a compelling story you wish to share, send us an email via contribute@saigoneer.com.
+If you have a compelling story you wish to share, send us an email via [email protected].